 Additional parking can be obtained by leasing space at the ranch adjoining the Park.

-Image taken mid-June.
+Images taken mid-June.
 Noon.
-Facing South.
+Facing South, and early November, 10am.

 The rock was created when basalt magma rose to the surface and encountered the wet muds of a lake bottom.
 Powered by a jet of steam, molten basalt was blown into the air, creating a fountain of hot lava particles and frothy ash.
 The pieces and blobs of hot lava and ash rained down around the vent and formed a saucer-shaped ring of lapilli tuff and volcanic ash sitting like an island in the lake waters.
 Steam explosions also loosened angular chunks of black and red lava rock comprising the valley floor.
 These blocky inclusions are incorporated into the fine-grained tuff layers at Fort Rock.
 Waves from the lake waters eroded the outside of the ring, cutting the steep cliffs into terraces 66 feet (20 m) above the floor of Fort Rock Valley.